Assassination of Ninoy Aquino: Investigation

-Everyone from the Central Intelligence Agency, to the United Nations, to the Communist Party of the Philippines, to First Lady Imelda Marcos was accused of conspiracy.
+Many people and organisations, from the Central Intelligence Agency, to the United Nations, to the Communist Party of the Philippines, and to First Lady Imelda Marcos herself, were accused of conspiring to kill Aquino.
 President Marcos was reportedly gravely ill, recovering from a kidney transplant when the incident occurred.
 Theories arose as to who was in charge and who ordered the execution.
 Some hypothesized that Marcos had a long-standing order for Aquino's murder upon the latter's return.